ACO Musician

 What do you love about playing the violin?

-I love that feeling when you get so into the song/music and playing that you feel like you are in a different world.
-I love that after putting all the work into learning the whole song it comes together like a puzzle.
+I love that feeling when you get so into the music, and playing it, that you feel like you are in a different world.
+I love that after putting all the work into learning the whole piece of music, it comes together like a puzzle.

 What does the ACO mean to you?